openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     This occurs because GEE gets overloaded.
 If you encounter this error, please retrieve your classification as described in `Section 2.2`_.

-In the Legend menu, choose :code:`+ Add` This will add a place for you to write your first class label.
+In the **Legend** menu, choose :code:`+ Add`, which creates a place for you to write your first class label.

 -   You will need two legend entries.
--   The first should have the number 1 and a Class label of Forest.
+-   The first should have the number 1 and a class label of Forest.
--   The second should have the number 2 and a Class label of Non-forest.
+-   The second should have the number 2 and a class label of Non-forest.
 -   Choose colors for each class as you see fit.
 -   Select :code:`Close`.

 .. figure:: ../_images/workflows/area_estimation/classification_legend.png
-    :alt: Classification legend.
+    :alt: Classification legend
     :align: center

 Collect training data points